archangel-12/archangel-12/README.md

 ____
 ### my name is archangel (not a real name actually), and uh, what else should I write here? ah yes...

-- 🔭 currently still in college, so I hope you folks don't have high expectations of me as i'm almost dumb anyway :)
+- 🔭 currently still in college, so I hope you folks don't have high expectations of me as i'm dumb anyway :)

 - 🌱 currently learning about:
   - programming and developing various things,